inmanta/inmanta-core/docs/dashboard/dashboard.rst

    Resource desired state view

-Below is the action log, shows a log of actions taken on the given resource.
+The action log shows a log of actions taken on the given resource.
 This varies from dry-runs to deploys.
 This log will typically start filling up with deploys due to the orchestrator enforcing the desired state.
 Again we can further inspect an action by pressing the drop down arrow.